ohmjs/ohm/doc/contributor-guide.md

 ## Publishing

-To version and publish the ohm-js package, run the following in the ohm-js directory:
+To version and publish the ohm-js package:

-    yarn version-package
-    yarn publish
+1. Update package.json manually to bump the version number.
+2. Make sure the CHANGELOG.md is up to date.
+3. Run `pnpm publish`
-    git push && git push --tags
+4. Run `git push && git push --tags`
+5. Create a release on GitHub, pasting in the changelog contents.